 Other Pre-Workouts We Tested and Researched

-• HugeSupplements Wrecked: While we can agree that caffeine can boost energy levels and provide focus to a workout11, too much caffeine can have the opposite effect34.
-Wrecked contains a combination of four different stimulants: caffeine anhydrous (250 milligrams), Di-caffeine malate (100 milligrams), Eria Jarensis extract (250 milligrams) and Theobromine (150 milligrams).
+- HugeSupplements Wrecked: While we can agree that caffeine can boost energy levels and provide focus to a workout, too much caffeine can have the opposite effect19.
+A two-scoop dose of Wrecked contains a combination of four different stimulants: caffeine anhydrous (250 milligrams), Di-caffeine malate (100 milligrams), Eria Jarensis extract (250 milligrams) and Theobromine (150 milligrams).
 Individuals who are sensitive to caffeine may experience less than desirable side effects, like rapid heart rate, and jitteriness.
 Not to mention, Eria Jarensis Extract (N-phenethyl dimethylamine) is a banned substance in some countries and by some sports associations.
 Find out more in our Wrecked Pre-Workout review.

-• BPI Sports One More Rep: One More Rep is an inexpensive pre-workout with a decent dose of caffeine (300 milligrams) per serving…and that’s about it.
-Some of the other ingredients, like L-Citrulline, are underdosed, and each serving only has 6 grams of active ingredients.
-Additionally, the product contains a proprietary energy blend, so it is difficult to know how much Theobromine, Phosphatidylcholine, or Yohimbe extract is actually in the product.
+- BPI Sports One More Rep: One More Rep is an inexpensive pre-workout with a decent dose of caffeine (300 milligrams) per serving…and that’s about it.
+Some of the other ingredients, like L-citrulline, are underdosed, and each serving only has 6 grams of active ingredients.

-• BPN Flight Pre-Workout: Although it contains more than 300 milligrams of stimulants, BPN’s Flight only has 2 grams of L-Citruline and the recommended dose is closer to 6-8 grams.
+- BPN Flight Pre-Workout: Although it contains more than 300 milligrams of stimulants, BPN’s Flight only has 2 grams of L-citrulline, and the recommended dose is closer to 3 to 6.

-• Ryse Godzilla Pre-Workout: Ryse has gone semi-viral on TikTok, but is it worth the hype?
-“This is a stronger pre-workout than what I have used before; and this is the first time I really felt the strong tingles,” says Rose, a member of Kate’s weightlifting team, “and I have a strong tolerance to caffeine.”
+- Ryse Godzilla Pre-Workout: Ryse has gone semi-viral on TikTok, but is it worth the hype?
+“This is a stronger pre-workout than what I have used before.
+It’s the first time I really felt the strong tingles, and I have a strong tolerance to caffeine,” says Rose, a member of Kate’s weightlifting team.
 Our Ryse pre-workout review has our full thoughts and ratings.

-• RedCon1 Total War: This popular pre-workout supplement has a good formulation, though you can find similar products at a more affordable per-serving cost.
-That said, if you have the money for it we’ve had some of the best workouts of our lives while taking this, as you can see in our Total War Pre-Workout review.
+- RedCon1 Total War: This popular pre-workout supplement has a good formulation, though you can find similar products at a more affordable per-serving cost.
+That said, we’ve had some of the best workouts of our lives while taking this, as you can see in our Total War Pre-Workout review.

 How We Picked and Tested The Best Pre-Workouts